bahrus/pass-down/README.md

 ## Syntax
-Place the component only once anywhere in your "page", and identify those regions of DOM where you want the component to allow the children to unidrectionally "socialize":
+Place the component only once anywhere in your "page", and identify those regions of DOM where you want the component to allow the children to unidirectionally "socialize":

 ```html
 <body>